-Route 111, Trim to Dublin: accessible bus stops at Busaras, Trim only
+Route 111, Trim to Dublin: accessible bus stops at Busaras, Blanchardstown (Crown Plaza), Blanchardstown SC (Slip Road Eastbound) and Trim only

-Route 109X, Dublin to Cavan: accessible stops at Busaras, Dunshaughlin, Navan Market Square, Kells, Virginia, Cavan only
+Route 109X, Dublin to Cavan: accessible stops at Busaras, Dunshaughlin, Navan Abbey Road, Kells, Virginia, Cavan only

-Route 109, Dublin to Kells: accessible stops at Busaras, Dunshaughlin, Navan Market Square, Kells only
+Route 109, Dublin to Kells: accessible stops at Busaras, Dunshaughlin, Navan Abbey Road, Kells only

 Route 480, Sligo to Ballyshannon: accessible stops at Sligo & Ballyshannon only